hfish063/saleco/README.md

 1. Activate python virtual environment `source .venv/bin/activate`

+- You might need to create a new virtual envirionment with `python -m venv .venv`

 2. Install required dependencies using `pip install -r requirements.txt`

 3. Start the backend with `fastapi dev`.
 Will establish connection with database from credentials in `.env`